- The Life of a Glacier

 - Glacier Photo Gallery

 The Life of a Glacier

-A glacier forms when snow accumulates over time, turns to ice, and begins to flow outwards and downwards under the pressure of its own weight.
+Growing yearsA glacier forms when snow accumulates over time, turns to ice, and begins to flow outwards and downwards under the pressure of its own weight.

-The pressure created from the overlying snow compacts the underlying layers, and the snow grains become larger ice crystals randomly oriented in connected air spaces.
+Each year’s new snowfall continues to compact the underlying layers, and the snow grains become larger ice crystals randomly oriented in connected air spaces.
 These ice crystals can eventually grow to become several centimeters in diameter.

+Glaciers move by internal deformation of the ice, and by sliding over the rocks and sediments at the base.
+Internal deformation occurs when the weight and mass of a glacier causes it to spread out due to gravity.
 Sliding occurs when the glacier slides on a thin layer of water at the bottom of the glacier.
 This water may come from glacial melting due to the pressure of the overlying ice or from water that has worked its way through cracks in the glacier.
 Glaciers can also readily slide on a soft sediment bed that has some water in it.
-This is known as basal slip and may account for most of the movement of thin, cold glaciers on steep slopes or only 10 to 20 percent of the movement of warm, thick glaciers lying on gentle slopes.
+This is known as basal sliding and may account for most of the movement of thin, cold glaciers on steep slopes or only 10 to 20 percent of the movement of warm, thick glaciers lying on gentle slopes.

 When a glacier moves rapidly around a rock outcrop or over a steep area in the bedrock, internal stresses build up in the ice.
 These stresses can cause cracks, or crevasses, on the glacier surface.

 Glacier retreat, melt, and ablation result from increasing temperature, evaporation, and wind scouring.
 Ablation is a natural and seasonal part of glacier life.
 As long as snow accumulation equals or is greater than melt and ablation, a glacier will remain in balance or even grow.
 Once winter snowfall decreases, or summer melt increases, the glacier will begin to retreat.